Not So Usual Sights in Old San Juan

 The Cristo Chapel (or more specifically La Capilla del Santo Cristo de la Salud, located at the southern end of Calle Cristo, is dedicated to the Cristo of Good Health.
-Built in 1753, the building itself is lovely, but the real treasure is found inside — the alter, and many of the alter pieces, are silver.
+Built in 1753, the building itself is lovely, but the real treasure is found inside — the altar, and many of the altar pieces, are silver.

 If you have a health issue and want to ask for divine help, or if you want to give thanks for a cure, you would buy the appropriate body-part-shaped pieces of silver and bring it to the church as an offering.
 These silver offerings are called promesas, ex-votos, or milagros.